 Back to blog

-IoT has a dramatic impact on the production sector.
-With interconnected devices, the concept of smart manufacturing may become a reality where the interaction of human abilities, machines, and automated processes leads to the best possible production outcome.
+The Internet of Things (IoT) has a dramatic impact on the production sector.
+With interconnected devices, the concept of smart manufacturing becomes a reality where the interaction of human abilities, machines, and automated processes leads to the best possible production outcome.

 14 min read

-The Internet of things, or IoT, is the concept of things that interact with each other via the Internet without constant human intervention.
+IoT refers to a network of physical objects that interact with each other via the Internet, often with minimal human intervention.
 IoT encompasses devices with embedded sensors and software for collecting and exchanging data with people and/or other connected devices.
-To some extent, IoT refers to almost every concept or thing with the prefix smart: smart home, smart watches, smart city, etc.
+In many cases, IoT is associated with the “smart” prefix: smart home, smart watches, smart city, etc.

 Simply put, the process is the following:

-• IoT sensors get information from the world around (temperature, humidity, pressure, sounds, light, fluid level, distance to objects and obstacles, the process and result of chemical reactions, etc.).
+• IoT devices use sensors to get information from the environment (temperature, humidity, pressure, sound, light levels, fluid level, distance to objects, and even chemical reactions).

-• Based on the data, software solutions are programmed to perform actions, such as turning on an AC/heater or sending a notification.
+• Based on the data insights, software solutions are programmed to perform actions, such as turning on a heater or AC, sending notifications, or updating control systems.

 IoT in the manufacturing industry

-In recent years, IoT has found widespread use in industry as a way to solve a multitude of tasks.
+In recent years, IoT has found widespread use in the industry as a way to solve a multitude of tasks.
 IoT used for industrial purposes is commonly referred to as the Industrial Internet of Things (IIoT).
-IIoT systems are being enthusiastically adopted by many manufacturers because such implementation contributes to improving industrial efficiency and building innovative business models.
-Thus, in the U.S., about 35% of manufacturers already collect and use data from smart sensors to improve production processes while about 34% of U.S. manufacturers believe the adoption of the Internet of Things in manufacturing is essential.
-Studies predict that the IoT in the manufacturing market will grow at a rate of 14.76% over the next 5 years.
+IIoT systems are being increasingly adopted by many manufacturers.
+About 46% of manufacturers already collect and use data from smart sensors to improve production processes while about 85% of manufacturers believe smart manufacturing is the main driver of competitiveness.
+Studies predict that the IoT in the manufacturing market will grow at a rate of 25.33% CAGR from 2025 to 2030.

 Environmental control

 IoT in manufacturing has enormous potential in the green economy.
-The Internet of Things can facilitate sustainable initiatives such as environmental monitoring and energy optimization.
-Smart sensors can detect excess heat, air pollution, radiation or noise and send alerts, so that the staff can get the situation under control.
+The technology can facilitate sustainable initiatives such as environmental monitoring and energy optimization.
+Smart sensors can detect excess heat, air pollution, radiation, or noise and send alerts, so that the staff can get the situation under control.
 Moreover, some IoT-enabled devices are programmed to automatically normalize the parameters.

 Automatic energy control through a smart grid can improve utility operation and performance.
 So, the resources are distributed more accurately, and the real needs are addressed without energy waste.
 Furthermore, in case of emergency IoT devices can level usage between critical and non-critical infrastructure.